openziti/ziti-console/README.md

 3) build & run the ziti-console app project

-	  a) If you plan to connect to an Edge Controller via HTTPS with a trusted TLS/SSL certificate use the edge integration by running:
+	  a) If you plan to connect to an Edge Controller via HTTPS with a trusted TLS/SSL certificate use the edge integration by building & running:
 	  ```
 	  ng build ziti-console
 	  node server.js edge-api
 	  ```

-	  b) otherwise run with the node integration via:
+	  b) otherwise build & run the angular app with the node integration via:
 	  ```
 	  ng build ziti-console-node
 	  node server.js node-api